 Don’t Skip Exercise:

-Walking, regular exercises help diabetics keep blood glucose under control.
+Walking, regular exercises help diabetics keep blood glucose under control and prevent hyperglycemia.
 Go for an early morning or late evening walks, practice simple yoga stretches, poses without exerting pressure on the body.
 However, avoid walk and exercises during hotter days.

 For all your diabetics medicines and essentials, visit www.netmeds.com, a great value on your money and time.